We think this movie stands out for:

 What's the story?

-The classic John Steinbeck novel about dust-bowl farmers emigrating from Oklahoma to California became a classic film with Henry Fonda as Tom Joad and Jane Darwell (in an Oscar-winning performance) as his mother.
+The classic John Steinbeck novel THE GRAPES OF WRATH about dust-bowl farmers emigrating from Oklahoma to California became a classic film with Henry Fonda as Tom Joad and Jane Darwell (in an Oscar-winning performance) as his mother.
 Tom returns home after serving time in prison for manslaughter to find that his sharecropper family has lost the right to farm the land and is leaving to find jobs in California.
 All twelve of them pile into the truck, including Casey, a former minister.
 In California, thousands of migrants have arrived.
 Exploited by the bosses, the workers are too scared to organize and insist on better treatment.
 The bosses have hired thugs who prevent anyone from objecting to their treatment.
 Tom kills one, Casey is killed, and Tom kills the assailant.
 Wanted by the authorities, Tom cannot stay with his family, which has now found a government-sponsored work camp with better conditions.
 After he leaves, Ma says, "Rich fellers come up.
 They die.
 Their kids ain't no good and they die out.
 But we keep a-comin'.
 We're the people that live.
 Can't wipe us out.
 Can't lick us.
 We'll go on forever, 'cause we're the people!"

 Is it any good?

 The acting, from Henry Fonda down to the smallest parts, is a truly fantastic achievement that goes far toward making this film as unforgettable today as it was when it came out in 1940.
 Through John Steinbeck's unforgettable characters and story, director John Ford presents a vision of the American West during the Great Depression, a wide-lensed vision of big skies, vast fields, and a brutal and unforgiving economic climate.